steve12345585/SnipeOffice/drawinglayer/README.md

-Then, after invoking `make CppunitTest_emfio_emf`, `/tmp/drawyinglayer.xml` will be the dump of the drawinglayer primitives used to draw the emf file in LibreOffice.
+Then, after invoking `make CppunitTest_emfio_emf`, `/tmp/drawyinglayer.xml` will be the dump of the drawinglayer primitives used to draw the emf file in SnipeOffice.
 The top level tag will be <primitive2D>.